Efficient Algorithms for Sparse Moment Problems without Separation: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Yuval Rabani and Leonard Schulman for their insightful discussions.
-In particular, Leonard Schulman pointed out that Lemma~\ref{lm:dim1-step3-matrix} is related to Schur polynomial.
-JL also would like to thank Xuan Wu for several discussions around 2015 and a version of Lemma~\ref{lm:inequality1d} was proved back then, independent from \cite{wu2020optimal}.
+We would like to thank Yuval Rabani and Leonard Schulman for their insightful discussions and anonymous reviewers for many helpful comments.
+In particular, Leonard Schulman pointed out that Lemma~\ref{lm:dim1-step3-matrix} is related to the Schur polynomial.
+JL also would like to thank Xuan Wu for several discussions around the 2015 and a version of Lemma~\ref{lm:inequality1d} was proved back then, independent from \citet{wu2020optimal}.
+The authors are supported in part by the National Natural Science Foundation of China Grant 62161146004.

 { { \textsc{Appendix}}}